rooksn727/bit-4444/JavaScript/ReadMe.md

  ### What can Javascript do?

 - Control Browser features
-- Modify document appearance and content
+- Modify document appearance and content dynamically
+    - HTML elements
+    - HTML attributes
+    - CSS Styles
+    - Create new HTML events
+    - etc
 - Store and use info about user
 - Manipulate images
 - React to state of browser and client system